joelmoxley/founder-playbook/I. Foundational/06 - Energy Focused Ecosystem - Early Stage Investors/md/03 - Prelude Ventures.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Prelude Ventures is a family office that invests in venture stage companies tackling applications to reduce overall impact on the climate.
+Prelude Ventures is a family office that invests in venture stage companies tackling applications to reduce overall impact on the climate.

 Credit: [Prelude Ventures](http://www.preludeventures.com/)